BerniceChua/Augmented_Focus/README.md

 Bernice welcomes any and all the feedbacks! ^_^  You can use the above links to contact her.

-Please send feedback by [opening a new Issue](https://github.com/BerniceChua/the-hurt-locker-sweeper/issues/new), or by [clicking on the Issues tab above](https://github.com/BerniceChua/the-hurt-locker-sweeper/issues).
+Please send feedback by [opening a new Issue](https://github.com/BerniceChua/Augmented_Focus/issues/new), or by [clicking on the Issues tab above](https://github.com/BerniceChua/Augmented_Focus/issues).
 Feedback can also be sent to Bernice through the links under her name in the contributor list.

 ## Issues
 ### To-Dos & Stretch Goals:
-1. UI & UX (completed).
-2. Keeping score (completed).
+1. Keeping score & tracking time properly (completed).
-3. MAYBE: Add incentives for players to move faster (if player hits the side of the screen it is running away from, it will explode).
-4. MAYBE: Add movement options (jumping).
+2. Choose a font that fits the mood better.
+3. UI & UX improvements - add option to adjust or mute the music & sounds.
+4. UI & UX improvements - aethetics/color.
+5. Add creature sounds
+6. Add difficulty levels (easy = slower speed and less variations in movement, medium = a bit faster speed and slightly more variations in movement, difficult = very fast movement speeds and a wide variation in movement).
+7. Add different creatures (other flying creatures? but more likely other species of hummingbirds) to choose from?
+(OPTIONAL)